-Under the Antimonopoly Act, plaintiffs, as victims of alleged violation of the Antimonopoly Act, may request the JFTC for a review and reproduction of the documents submitted to the JFTC's administrative hearing procedures where an entrepreneur disputes the validity of a cease and desist order and/or an administrative surcharge payment order.
+Under the Antimonopoly Act, plaintiffs, as victims of an alleged violation of the Antimonopoly Act, may request the JFTC for a review and reproduction of the documents submitted to the JFTC's administrative hearing procedures where an entrepreneur disputes the validity of a cease and desist order and/or an administrative surcharge payment order.
 Such documents include legal briefs and evidentiary documents submitted by the JFTC administrative investigator as well as the entrepreneur, but do not include documents within the files of JFTC investigators which were obtained or created during the course of their investigations.
 Having said that, the JFTC may provide plaintiffs with access to certain collected documents, including those collected from third parties, during their investigations, through a request by the court if a damage claim is filed in the court, except for certain information such as trade secrets and privacy information.
 Even attorney-client privileged documents, which would be subject to protection in other jurisdictions but are not protected in Japan, may be produced for judicial review.

-(iv) Petition for perusal of case record of civil court proceedings

-Furthermore, any person is allowed to review the case record of the civil court proceedings where the validity of the JFTC's cease and desist orders and administrative surcharge payment orders are challenged by entrepreneurs and any person who has legal "interests" is allowed to obtain copy of the case record including briefs and evidence submitted by the JFTC, which may include documents that the JFTC collected during their investigations.
-Plaintiffs or potential plaintiffs for private competition claims are likely to be included in such person who has legal interests and may have access to the documents collected during the JFTC's investigations.
-While the entrepreneur, as a party to the said civil court proceedings, is entitled to file a petition requesting the court not to disclose the documents to the third parties, the scope of documents subject to such petition is limited to personal information and trade secrets.
+(iv) Petition for perusal of case record of civil court proceedevidence submitted by the JFTC, which may include documents that the JFTC collected during their investigations.
+Plaintiffs, or potential plaintiffs for private competition claims, are likely to be included in such person who has legal interests and may obtain a copy of the documents collected during the JFTC's investigations.
+While the entrepreneur, as a party to the said civil court proceedings, is entitled to file a petition requesting the court not to disclose the documents to any third parties, the scope of documents subject to such petition is limited to personal information and trade secrets.